apache/mxnet/docs/get_started/setup.md

 &nbsp;

+&nbsp;

+You can just get started with MXNet, without reading further, by directly jumping to [Quick Installation Guide](#Quick-Installation) to set up MXNet with a set of bash scripts.

+&nbsp;

+&nbsp;

 If the instructions on this page do not work for you, please feel free to ask questions at [mxnet/issues](https://github.com/dmlc/mxnet/issues), or even better to send pull request if you can fix the problem.
 Refer here for [contribution guidelines](http://mxnet.io/community/index.html).